 - Proactive interference occurs when past memories inhibit one’s ability to retain new information.
 For example, you may have trouble remembering a new password because you used your previous password for years.

 - The more similar new information is to previous knowledge, the more likely it is that interference will occur.
 The converse is also true.

 - Forgetting happens most rapidly soon after learning something and then tapers off with the passage of time.

-- Content that does not make sense to a person is typically forgotten first.
+- People will first forget content that does not make sense to them.

-- Although we may forget the exact words of something we just read, we can remember the meaning of it.
+- Although we may forget the exact words of something we just read, we often remember its meaning.

-- The fact that unremarkable events are forgotten is probably a matter of survival.
+- The fact that people forget unremarkable events is probably a matter of survival.
 Forgetting trivia helps us to function throughout the day.
 The standard example to demonstrate this advantage is that if you remembered every parking spot you’ve ever had, how would you remember where your car is at the moment?